Obtaining And Filing A Business Certificate In New York

 Westchester County Clerk | 110 Dr. Martin Luther King Jr. Blvd., White Plains NY 10601 | (914) 995-3070

-To establish a separate Tax ID for you company you will need an SS-4 Form for an Employer Identification Number (EIN) which you can get from your accountant.
-You can also apply online by going to IRS Service click here.
+To establish a separate Tax ID for your company, you will need an SS-4 Form for an Employer Identification Number (EIN) you can get from your accountant.
+You can also call the IRS Service Center at 800-298-3676 and give your information over the phone.
 They sometimes ask you to also fax the form, but check with them first.
-Please know you do not have to create a separate tax identification number but a lot of sole proprietors like to do it to keep personal and business expenses and income separate.
-Usually this is called a “doing business as” or DBA business.
+Please know you do not have to create a separate tax identification number, but a lot of sole proprietors like to do it to keep personal and business expenses and income separate.
+Usually, this is called a “doing business as” or DBA business.